fishdda/MonTemplateSolution/README.md

-# MonTemplateSolution
+# MonTemplateSolution/ DVH prediction UI
-This project aimed to develop a tool for Monaco template generation on different Monaco versions
+This project aimed to develop a tool for DVH prediction or even CFs' prediction.